“If you want to be a lion, you must train with lions.” -Carlson Gracie

 What is the best BJJ gym in the world

 The problem with BJJ (and we think everybody would agree) is that there is no uniform rule set that applies to all competitions.
-Given the titles awarded by prominent associations, however, the distinction between the best and the rest becomes clearer.
+Given the titles that prominent associations award, however, the distinction between the best and the rest becomes clearer.

 The best BJJ gym in the world is undoubtedly the current defending World Team Champion—Gracie Barra.